DimensionDev/Maskbook/docs/plugin-development-quickstart.md

     }, [ensName])
 ```

+The above is an example to check whether an ENS name is registered or not.
+If you want to get other information about ENS, you can refer to its ABI, calling other methods to read the data from blockchain.

 ### 4.2 Rent an ENS on application board

 ENS domain is not permanent, we need to rent a ENS domain that is not registered by others.
 Since data on blockchain is changed, we need to call payable function of smart contract.
 For completing renting an ENS domain, we take two steps to commit and register.